Assault and Aggravated Assault

 The definition of “serious bodily injury” is more intuitive.
 It means bodily injury that “creates a substantial risk of death or that causes death, serious permanent disfigurement, or protracted loss or impairment of the function of any bodily member or organ.”

-All jailable offenses are assigned to courts located in the Blackwell/Thurman Criminal Justice Center (CJC), which is located at 509 West 11th Street, Austin TX 78701.
+In Travis County, all jailable offenses are assigned to courts located in the Blackwell/Thurman Criminal Justice Center (CJC), which is located at 509 West 11th Street, Austin TX 78701.
 Felony cases are assigned to the Travis County Criminal District Courts.
 Class A and B Misdemeanors are assigned to the Travis County Criminal County Courts at Law.

 Unlike most other types of criminal cases, when you are the alleged victim in a case of family violence assault that the government has brought against your husband or wife, traditional spousal immunity does not apply, which means that the government can force you to testify against your spouse at trial.
+For more information about family violence cases, see our FAQ regarding Assault Family Violence.

 Depending on your prior criminal history and the specific facts alleged by the police, e.g., bodily injury, choking, deadly weapon , or other aggravating circumstances, an assault or aggravated assault case can be filed as a Class C misdemeanor on up to a 1st degree felony.